-If a link within an EtherChannel fails, traffic previously carried over that failed link changes to the remaining links within the EtherChannel.
-A trap is sent for a failure, identifying the switch, the EtherChannel, and the failed link.
+If a link within an EtherChannel fails, traffic previously carried over that failed link moves to the remaining links within the EtherChannel.
+If traps are enabled on the switch, a trap is sent for a failure that identifies the switch, the EtherChannel, and the failed link.
 Inbound broadcast and multicast packets on one link in an EtherChannel are blocked from returning on any other link of the EtherChannel.